 1. Shark Navigator Zero-M Upright

 This model comes with all the features needed for a happy, flea-free home.
-It’s an upright, so powerful suction is a given, but it’s also designed for ease of use and greater maneuverability.
+It’s an upright vacuum, so powerful suction is a given, but it’s also designed for ease of use and greater maneuverability.
 The swivel steering and lightweight design speak for themselves.

 A sophisticated feature is the Zero-M self-cleaning brush roll.
 Tangles aren’t going to be a problem if you pick this model, which is fantastic if your pets shed a lot.
 It also includes an extension hose that reaches an extra 12 feet.